expo/expo/docs/versions/v24.0.0/workflow/configuration.md

 - `loading`

-   DEPREACTED: Use `splash` instead.
+   DEPRECATED: Use `splash` instead.
 Configuration for the loading screen that users see when opening your app, while fetching & caching bundle and assets.

    - `icon`